Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Review and notation

 \subsection{Rational conformal field theory and subfactors}

+Rational conformal field theories (RCFT) can be formulated within an algebraic theory of vertex operator algebras (VOA's), see e.g. \cite{Ganmd}, or conformal nets of subfactors see e.g. \cite{LR, xu, BE5, BE6, {rehren:2000}, Yasu}.
+For the case of Wess-Zumino-Witten or loop group models, either formulation is equally valid or sufficient.
+For constructing possibly more exotic models, subfactor theory has thrown up interesting candidates \cite{EG2}.

+In the VOA picture the chiral data of an RCFT consists of a rational vertex operator algebra (VOA) $\cV$ whose category of modules forms a modular tensor category.
+In subfactor theory, a factor $N$ is obtained as a local factor $N=N(I_{\circ})$ of a conformally covariant quantum field theoretical net of factors $\{N(I)\}$ indexed by proper intervals $I \subset \mathbb{R}$ on the real line arising e.g. from current algebras defined in terms of local loop group representations.
+The $N$-$N$ system $\NXN$ is obtained as restrictions of Doplicher-Haag-Roberts morphisms (cf. \cite{haag:1992}) to $N$.
+We write $\Sigma(\NXN)$ for the endomorphisms which decompose into a finite number of irreducibles from $\NXN$.
+Typically these endomorphisms will be braided, indeed non-degenerately braided{,} and again will yield a modular tensor category.

-For a review with references of the basic algebraic structure of (unitary) rational conformal field theories (RCFT), see e.g. \cite{Ganmd}.
-The chiral data of an RCFT consists of a rational vertex operator algebra (VOA) $\cV$ whose category of modules forms a modular tensor category.
-The finitely many irreducible $\cV$-modules (the simple objects in the category) are called the \textit{primaries} $\lambda\in\Phi$.
-The (commutative associative semi-simple) Grothendieck ring of this category, with preferred basis $\Phi$, is called the \textit{fusion ring} or \textit{Verlinde ring} Ver$(\cV)$, where we write $\lambda\mu=\sum_{\nu\in\Phi}N_{\lambda,\mu}^\nu\nu$.
-The primary corresponding to $\cV$-module $\cV$ itself, is the unit in Ver$(\cV)$, denoted 1 and called the \textit{vacuum}.
+The finitely many irreducibles (the simple objects in the modular tensor category) are called the \textit{primaries} $\lambda\in\Phi$.
+The (commutative associative semi-simple) Grothendieck ring of this category, with preferred basis $\Phi$, is called the \textit{fusion ring} or \textit{Verlinde ring} Ver{.
+Write} $\lambda\mu=\sum_{\nu\in\Phi}N_{\lambda,\mu}^\nu\nu$.
+The \textit{vacuum} primary (corresponding to $\cV$-module $\cV$ itself in the VOA picture or the identity endomorophism in the subfactor setting), is the unit in Ver, denoted 1.
 The \textit{simple-currents} $j\in\Phi$ are the invertible primaries, i.e. those for which there is a $j'\in\Phi$ such that $jj'=1$.
-Multiplication in Ver$(\cV)$ by a simple-current permutes the primaries.
+Multiplication in Ver by a simple-current permutes the primaries.
 The simple-currents form a group, by composition of those permutations; if $j,j'$ are two simple-currents, then